magento/pwa-studio/pwa-devdocs/src/pagebuilder/custom-components/setup-component/index.md

 ## Test the component setup

-After adding these files and hooking them up to the framework through the configuration file (`config.js`), your skeleton component should appear on the Venia home page, looking something like this:
+After adding these files and hooking them up to the framework through the configuration file (`config.js`), your skeleton component will appear on the Venia home page:

 ![ExampleQuote component rendered with starter code](ConfigureComponentOutput.png)